Tyler-Keith-Thompson/Afluent/README.md

 let posts = try await DeferredTask {
     try await URLSession.shared.data(from: URL(string: "https://jsonplaceholder.typicode.com/posts")!)
 }
-.map(\.data) // Extract the data from the URLSession response .decode(type: [Post].self, decoder: JSONDecoder()) // Decode the JSON into an array of `Post` objects .retry() // Automatically retry the request if it fails .execute() // Execute the deferred task
+.map(\.0) // Extract the data from the URLSession response .decode(type: [Post].self, decoder: JSONDecoder()) // Decode the JSON into an array of `Post` objects .retry() // Automatically retry the request if it fails .execute() // Execute the deferred task